Spontaneous scalarization: Theoretical background: mechanism and theories

-For stars, one generally has $T < 0$ and hence, for a negative sign of $\beta(\varphi_0)$ and the right magnitude of both quantities, the scalar can develop a tachyonic instability around a spacetime that describes stars in \gr, just as we have already discussed, which is studied in detail by~\textcite{Harada:1997mr}.
-It was shown by~\textcite{Novak:1998rk} that this instability is quenched by nonlinearities and the outcome is a \ns with a nontrivial scalar configuration.
-These scalarized \ns{s} were shown by~\textcite{Damour:1993hw} to have properties, such as their masses $M$ and radii $R$, which can be dramatically different from their \gr counterparts.
+For stars, one generally has $T < 0$.
+Hence, for a negative sign of $\beta(\varphi_0)$ and the right magnitude of both quantities, the scalar can develop a tachyonic instability around a spacetime that describes stars in \gr, as previously discussed and as studied in detail by~\textcite{Harada:1997mr}.\footnote{Exceptions exist [see \textcite{Mendes:2014vna}], as discussed in Sec.~\ref{sec:NS_DEF_model}.} It was shown by~\textcite{Novak:1998rk} that this instability is quenched by nonlinearities and that the outcome is a \ns with a nontrivial scalar-field configuration.
+These scalarized \ns{s} were shown by~\textcite{Damour:1993hw} to have properties, such as their masses $M$ and radii $R$, that can be dramatically different from their \gr counterparts.